Structural Engineers Association of New York (SEAoNY)

 Section 1 - Notices

-Notices of meetings shall be distributed to all members entitled to vote by mail, electronic mail or telephone facsimile between fourteen and twenty-eight days prior to meetings.
+Notices of meetings shall be at a minimum distributed to all members entitled to vote by email between fourteen and twenty-eight days prior to meetings.
 At the discretion of the Board of Directors, special meetings may be called upon shorter notice.

 Section 2 - Meetings